seba39399/Medical-Image-Analysis-with-AI-Mammography/README.md

 ## 🧭 Project Overview

-This project focuses on **radiomics-based medical image analysis** to build and structure a robust dataset of radiomic features for supervised classification problems.
+This project focuses on radiomics-based medical image analysis, aiming to build and structure a robust and reproducible dataset of radiomic features to address supervised classification problems in the medical imaging domain.

-By extracting **quantitative imaging biomarkers**—such as intensity, texture, shape, and spatial descriptors—this project aims to convert qualitative medical images into structured, high-dimensional information for use in **machine learning** models capable of identifying and classifying pathological patterns.
+Radiomics is a powerful approach that involves the high-throughput extraction of quantitative features from medical images, transforming visual patterns into measurable and analyzable data.
+By capturing intensity distributions, texture heterogeneity, shape descriptors, and spatial relationships, this project bridges the gap between traditional image interpretation and advanced computational analysis.

+The resulting structured dataset enables the development of machine learning and deep learning models capable of identifying, classifying, and potentially predicting pathological conditions in a non-invasive and data-driven way.

 ---
 ## 🎯 Objectives